frontendbabel/frontendbabel.github.com/src/documents/articles/developing-cross-browser-extensions.html.md

 ---

-What do we do if needed to search something?
-Indeed, we go to our favorite search engine web site.
-This is quite hard to push yourself to use another search rather than your usual one even if you know that its result would be better.
-To change this UX pattern I developed [Likeastore Chrome Extension](https://chrome.google.com/webstore/detail/likeastore/einhadilfmpdfmmjnnppomcccmlohjad).
-It provides social part into your search flow showing relevant information from the article you liked.
+What do we do if we have to search for something?
+Of course, we fire up our favorite search engine web site.
+It is quite hard to push yourself to use another a different search engine rather than the usual one, even if you know that the result would be better.
+To change this UX pattern I developed [Likeastore Chrome
+Extension](https://chrome.google.com/webstore/detail/likeastore/einhadilfmpdfmmjnnppomcccmlohjad).
+It adds social part to your search flow by showing relevant information from the article you liked.
 Besides Chrome we support Firefox and Safari.
 Despite the platform difference all these extentions are built from the same codebase.

 <!-- cut -->

 ## At the first set-out
 This began with me developing a simple Chrome extention.
-By the way, developing for Chrome was the most comfortable.
-I didn't go through the hassle of automatization just packing code into zip after some local testing and then uploaded this into the Web Store.
+By the way, developing for Chrome was very comfortable.
+I didn't go through the hassle of automation, just packed code into a zip after some local testing and then uploaded this to the Web Store.

-The Chrome extenstion was very welcomed by our customers which was proved my metrics and feedback and meant that we should continue.
-The next was Firefox as it has 15% or our traffic.
+The Chrome extension was very welcomed by our customers which had been proved by metrics and feedback and meant that we should continue.
+The next was Firefox as it has 15% of our traffic.

-The matter of browser extentions is the same.
-They are HTML/CSS/JavaScript applications with a manifest file where the content and the properties are described.
-So my initial idea was to copy the Chrome extention's repository and adapt code for Firefox.
+The basis of all browser extentions is the same: they are HTML/CSS/JavaScript applications with a manifest file where the content and the properties are described.
+So my initial idea was to copy the Chrome extention's repository and adjst the code for Firefox.

-While developing I had feeling of guilt for copy-paste familiar to many developers.
-Obviously 99% of code was the same for both extentions and it might bring problems with application support as functional was growing.
+While developing I had that guilty feeling for doing copy-paste; many developers must be familiar with it.
+Obviously, 99% of code was the same for both extentions and it could bring problems with application support as functional was growing.

 By a lucky chance I bumped into [octotree](https://github.com/buunguyen/octotree) extention (which I recommend to all active GitHub users) and met the need to fix a bag in it.
-When I cloned their repository and began to explore the code, I realized that all the octotree extentions a built from this repo code.
-Octotree is content injection application similar to Likeastore, so this pattern could be borrowed.
+When I cloned their repository and began to explore the code, I realized that all the octotree extentions are built from this repo code.
+Octotree is a content injection application similar to Likeastore, so this pattern could be borrowed.

-I [fixed the bug](https://github.com/buunguyen/octotree/pull/60) and adapted and improved the compilation proccess according to the Likeastore needs.
-And, look what that resulted in.
+I [fixed the bug](https://github.com/buunguyen/octotree/pull/60) and adapted and improved the compilation proccess according with the Likeastore needs.
+Let's have a look what it turned to be.

 ## Application structure

-I propose the application structure which I believe is suitable for any extention.
+I propose the application structure which I believe is suitable for any extension.

 ```bash
 browser-extention/